kevinychen05/vr-teleop-unity/README.md

 > **Note:** There are several code files in this repo that are irrelevant (used for earlier testing) or that came with demo packages such as Unity Robotics Hub's ROS-Unity integration tutorials.
 The most important files are `HandSkeletonPublisher.cs` and `CubePoseSubscriber.cs` under `unity-project/Assets/Scripts`, as well as `hand_skeleton_subscriber.py` under `ros-code/unity_robotics_demo_msgs/scripts` and `cube_pose_publisher.py` under `ros-code/test_robot/script`.

+### 5. Disclaimer
+The Stl mesh files for the collision are from [AndrejOrsula](https://github.com/justagist/franka_panda_description/tree/master?tab=readme-ov-file),licensed under the BSD 3-Clause License